fusion809/NixOS-configs/README.md

 <li>󰄻 indicates that Marvin updates are available.</li>
 </li>
 </ul>
-<li>Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).</li>
+<li>Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year (short format).</li>
 </ul>

 Footnotes: